Design comparison

 main

-.0@ErysnellPosted about 2 months ago@grace-snow oh, that's right, sorry for the confusion, thank you very much for everything.
+.0@ErysnellPosted 2 months ago@grace-snow oh, that's right, sorry for the confusion, thank you very much for everything.

 1